szabgab/slides/python/README.md

 Extracting extension from filename in Python filename, extension = os.path.splitext('/path/to/some/file.ext')

-Flask redirect
-redirect(external url)
-url_for('login')  Returns the url based on the functions name url_for('login', key=value) Pass parameters to the URL path  keys that are not part of the route definitions will be converted to query string values redirect(url_for('login') )

 * What do we do if we need better floating point calculation precision that what Pyhton has?